-Effects of Overexposure: Electric arc welding may create one or more of the following health hazards: Fumes and Gases can be dangerous to your health.
+Effects of Overexposure: Electric arc welding may create one or more of the following health hazards:

+Fumes and Gases can be dangerous to your health.
 Common entry is by inhalation.
 Other possible routes are skin contact and ingestion.

 Short-term (acute) overexposure to welding fumes may result in discomfort such as metal fume fever, dizziness, nausea, or dryness or irritation of nose, throat, or eyes.
 May aggravate pre-existing respiratory problems (e.g. asthma, emphysema).
+Chromates present in the fume have been known to cause severe irritation of the bronchial tubes and lungs.
+Asthma has been reported.
 Exposure to extremely high levels of fluorides can cause abdominal pain, diarrhea, muscular weakness, and convulsions.
-In extreme cases it can cause loss of consciousness and death.
+In extreme cases it can cause loss of consciousness

 Long-term (chronic) overexposure to welding fumes can lead to siderosis (iron deposits in lung) and may affect pulmonary function.
-Manganese overexposure to werding runnes can read to siderosis (iron deposits in long) and may anect pulmonary runnet on.
 Manganese overexposure can affect the central nervous system, resulting in impaired speech and movement.
 Bronchitis and some lung fibrosis have been reported.
 Repeated exposure to fluorides may cause excessive calcification of the bone and calcification of ligaments of the ribs, pelvis and spinal column.
 May cause skin rash.
 Chromates may cause ulceration and perforation of the nasal septum.
 Liver damage and allergic reactions, including skin rash, have been reported.
 Chromates contain the hexavalent form of chromium.
-Hexavalent chromium and its compounds are on the IARC (International Agency for Research on Composite the location of th Cancer) and NTP (National Toxicology Program) lists as posing a cancer risk to humans.
+Hexavalent chromium and its compounds are on the IARC (International Agency for Research on Cancer) and NTP (National Toxicology Program) lists as posing a cancer risk to humans.
+Nickel and its compounds are on the IARC (International Agency for Research on Cancer) and NTP (National Toxicology Program) lists as posing a cancer risk to humans.
+Nickel compounds are skin sensitizers with symptoms usually occurring after repeated exposure - ranging from a slight itch to severe dermatitis.